Michal-Atlas/DawnStorm/System/index.md

 |   6 |   *Master*|
 |  8|    *Base*|

-\*If nothing is listed assume *Medium*
+> If nothing is listed assume *Medium*

-When you Rank Up in a non-Base skill you may spend the amount of *Rank Ups* it took and spend a third of them (at least one, rounded down) them in any Skill that is a descendant of the Ranked Up skill, however it may not exceed the level of it's parent by more than 1.
+When you Rank Up in a non-Base skill you may spend the amount of `Rank Ups` it took and spend a third of them (at least one, rounded down) them in any Skill that is a descendant of the Ranked Up skill, however it may not exceed the level of it's parent by more than 1.
-To find your *Die Bonus* to a certain action, find a skill that most closely resembles that action, and then add to it its Base Skill.
+To find your `Die Bonus` to a certain action, find a skill that most closely resembles that action, and then add to it its Base Skill.

+Bonuses and Hindrances to a skill will be specified in the format `-3 Soul`, which would mean that anytime you want to use the `Soul` skill for a check, consider it to be 3 lower than it actually is.
+If this would drop your level so that you couldnt've taken a skill, you lose access to that skill.

+> If I have a skill of level 6 with 2 selected Basic abilities, I would lose no abilities at `-1 Skill`, 1 ability at `-2 Skill`, because there is not enough levels in the skill to reach my current set of abilities.

-**Base Skills** - Everything starts with these skills, they are all *Base*difficulty.
+**Base Skills** - Everything starts with these skills, they are all `Base` difficulty.
-These are Body, Soul and Influence.
+These are `Body`, `Soul` and `Influence`.

 **Abilities** - Some skills may contain Abilities.
 You gain one of these abilities every Rank up in that skill, beyond the third.
-If the skill has an A (Advanced) next to it, you may only choose it after having invested at least 5 levels in said skill.
-If it has an M (Master), choose it after at least 10 levels.
-Abilities with an E are called Epic abilities and should mostly be used by the GM or allowed at the GMs discretion in very powerful campaigns, a beginning level of 15 is recommended.
-D is deity and DMs use it very carefully after thorough consideration.
+If the skill has an `A (Advanced)` next to it, you may only choose it after having invested at least 5 levels in said skill.
+If it has an `M (Master)`, choose it after at least 10 levels.
+Abilities with an `E - Epic` tag should mostly be used by the GM or allowed at the GMs discretion in very powerful campaigns, a beginning level of 15 is recommended. `D - Deity`, only DMs should use it very carefully and after thorough consideration.

-##### List of Basic Skills
+#### List of Basic Skills

-- Skill (*Difficulty*)
+- **Skill (*Difficulty*)**

 - Body
   - Strength (*Medium*)